bxparks/rpn83p/USER_GUIDE.md

   changed to select `PWRF`, like this:
   ![CFIT BEST](docs/rpn83p-cfit-best.png)

+**HP-42S Compatibility Note**: Unlike the HP-42S, `BEST` menu on the RPN83P returns the `CORR` value of the best curve fit model.
+It seemed like a useful bit of information to see, and it provides visual feedback that the `BEST` function has finished, since the RPN83P seems significantly slower than the HP-42S, at least on the emulators.

-The app has determined that the best curve fit model for the data is the power curve `y = b x^m`, with a correlation coefficient `r = .2963586116`.
+The RPN83P app has determined that the best curve fit model for the data is the power curve `y = b x^m`, with a correlation coefficient `r = .2963586116`.
 It is still a weak correlation, but better than the linear model.

 You can perform forecasting with the `Y>X` and `X>Y` menus:

-- Press `1.5` (min rainfall) then `X>Y`.
+- Enter `1.5` (min rainfall) then press `X>Y`.
 It predicts a maximum rainfall of `14.75`.
-- Press `12` (max  rainfall) then `Y>X`.
+- Enter `12` (max  rainfall) then press `Y>X`.
 It predicts a minimum rainfall of `0.02188`.

-These predictions should be regarded with suspicion because the correlation coefficient of `.29635` is quite low, and the power law fit may not be a good model for this data.
+These predictions should be regarded with suspicion because the correlation coefficient of `r=.29635` is quite low, and the power fit may not be a good model for this data.
 For example, typing `20` `Y>X` (max rainfall of 20.0) gives an `X=752.098` (a minimum rainfall of 752) which is not reasonable.

 ## Future Enhancements